SandeMC/AssetAutocollectorSA/README.md

 # AssetAutocollectorSA
 ![image](https://github.com/SandeMC/AssetAutocollectorSA/assets/70141395/54f4845b-ac47-4372-bfcc-c4d0551466ea)

-Automatically collects your revenue from every owned asset every time the clock resets or if you die/get arrested when the clock is at 12:00 or later.
-Works even in interiors, but you need to touch grass (go outside) at least once per session for it to work.
+Automatically collects your revenue from every owned asset every time the clock resets after 12:00 (saving takes 6 hours, dying/getting arrested takes 12).
+Works even in interiors, but you need to touch grass at least once per session for it to work.
+It also disables the ability to grab money yourself - though the pickup itself will be there.

 Made with [plugin-sdk](https://github.com/DK22Pac/plugin-sdk), based on the [original script by DK22Pac](https://gtaforums.com/topic/882892-asset-autocollector/?do=findComment&comment=1069437800).

 Changes from the original script:
-- Account for dying and being arrested
+- Account for time skips (dying, arrested, saving - though it's prone to cheating if you switch from a savefile that is at 12:00 or later to a savefile that's at 11:00 or earlier).
 - Adjust the pickup check to make sure it only triggers when outside of an interior and not on a mission, allowing it to count even when inside an interior.
-- Reset the values after collection happened (only if the values can be set again)
+- Reset the values properly.